Fanny Brice

-Fania Borach (October 29, 1891 – May 29, 1951), known professionally as Fanny Brice or Fannie Brice, was an American comedienne, illustrated song model, singer, and theater and film actress who made many stage, radio, and film appearances.
+Fania Borach (October 29, 1891 – May 29, 1951), known professionally as Fanny Brice or Fannie Brice, was an American comedian, illustrated song model, singer, and actress who made many stage, radio, and film appearances.
 She is known as the creator and star of the top-rated radio comedy series The Baby Snooks Show.

-She was portrayed by Barbra Streisand, Beanie Feldstein and Lea Michele in the stage musical Funny Girl.
+Her life story was loosely adapted into the stage musical Funny Girl.
+Brice was famously portrayed by Barbra Streisand in both the original Broadway production of the musical and its 1968 film adaptation.

 Early life

-Fania Borach was born in Manhattan, New York City, United States, the third child of Rose (née Stern; 1867–1941), a Jewish Hungarian woman who immigrated to the US at age 10, and Alsatian immigrant Charles Borach.
+Fania Borach was born in Manhattan, New York City, United States, the third child of Rose (née Stern; 1867–1941), a Jewish Hungarian woman who immigrated to the U.S. at age 10, and Alsatian immigrant Charles Borach.
 The Borachs were saloon owners and had four children: Phillip, born in 1887; Carrie, born in 1889; Fania, born in 1891; and Louis, born in 1893.
 Under the name Lew Brice, her younger brother also became an entertainer and was the first husband of actress Mae Clarke.

 In 1908, Brice dropped out of school to work in a burlesque revue, "The Girls from Happy Land Starring Sliding Billy Watson".
 Two years later, she began her association with Florenz Ziegfeld, headlining his Ziegfeld Follies in 1910 and 1911.
 She was hired again in 1921 and performed in the Follies into the 1930s.

 In the 1921 Follies, she was featured singing "My Man", which became both a big hit and her signature song.
 She made a popular recording of it for the Victor Talking Machine Company.
 The second song most associated with Brice is "Second Hand Rose", which she also introduced in the Ziegfeld Follies of 1921.

 She recorded nearly two dozen record sides for Victor, and also cut several for Columbia Records.
 She is a posthumous recipient of a Grammy Hall of Fame Award for her 1921 recording of "My Man".

 Brice's Broadway credits include Fioretta, Sweet and Low, and Billy Rose's Crazy Quilt.
 Her films include My Man (1928, a lost film), Be Yourself!
 (1930), and Everybody Sing (1938) with Judy Garland.
 Brice, Ann Pennington, and Harriet Hoctor were the only original Ziegfeld performers to portray themselves in The Great Ziegfeld (1936) and Ziegfeld Follies (1946).